What People Think

 Dimensions (W x H x D)

-Closed: 17.37" x 11.5" x 8"
+17" x 12" x 8"

 Weight: 7.35 lbs

 In 2018, we decided to go check out Gabon in Central Africa since they had just opened it up for tourism the year before.
-Word on the streets has it that the French government had kept it closed for as long as they could, to keep all of the oil, timber, minerals and other natural resources for themselves.
+Word on the streets has it that the French government had kept it closed for as long as they could, to keep all of the oil, timber, minerals, and other natural resources for themselves.
 They say it could be the Dubai of Africa with how naturally rich the country is.
 The only foreign visitors carried leather briefcases and spoke French.

-We only found a few pictures and reviews online and those were mainly in French.
+We only found a few pictures and reviews online, and those were mainly in French.
 We couldn’t even find the name of the local currency.
 It was a kind of tourism black hole.
 All of that’s a recipe for a good time.

 We flew to Nairobi and then caught one of the few flights of the week to Libreville, Gabon.
-On the way, we landed in Cameroon and sitting there on the runway, I asked Suzette, “So, are you excited?”
+On the way, we landed in Cameroon, and sitting there on the runway, I asked Suzette, “So, are you excited?”
 She kind of smirked and slowly shook her head and said, “Not really.
 Are you?”
 To which I responded, “No, not really.
 I don’t really know what to expect”.
 The kids weren’t excited either.
 We had a good laugh at that, but the thrill of the unknown is always a big part of the fun.

 It ended up being one of the greatest trips we had ever been on.
-The country is learning English in schools and a lot of hotels and lodges are being built.
+The country is learning English in schools, and a lot of hotels and lodges are being built.
 We found out they have about 130,000 Gorillas (of which we saw 10), Chimpanzees, 30% of the world’s Leatherback Turtle population (October to December laying eggs and January to March hatching), the famous surfing hippos on the beach, the massive crocodile hatch in December, black panthers, world record fishing all year, at least 60,000 elephants all over the place, spectacular Pelican nesting and one of the most massive Humpback Whale migrations on the planet in August and September.
-We all agreed that trip ranked as one of the best trips of our lives.
+We all agreed that the trip ranked as one of the best trips of our lives.
 We didn’t see it all, but we hopefully will soon enough.

-I tell you this is because I want to encourage you to put your briefcase down and buy a ticket.
+I tell you this because I want to encourage you to put your briefcase down and buy a ticket.
 Where have you wanted to go all of your life?
-Buy a ticket to the biggest city in that country for a year out and I promise you, you WILL go.
+Buy a ticket to the biggest city in that country for a year out, and I promise you, you WILL go.
 It’ll set you in motion to get a passport, figure out where to stay, save some money, learn some of the language and figure out what to see and experience.
 You don’t have to know everything about where you’re going.
 You just go.
 Trust me, it works.
-Go buy a ticket today.
+So go buy a ticket today.
 Here are a few suggestions we know you’ll LOVE.
 Marrakech, Morocco - Sahara, Gabon - Loango, London, Prague, Bora Bora, New Zealand, Canada - Tofino, Kenya - Maasai Mara, Mexico - Guanajuato, Guanajuato,.
 Hawaii - Hana.
 And if you do take your leather briefcase, take a picture of it when you get there and send it in.